Asylum (2025 video game)

-Asylum is an upcoming horror video game developed by Senscape, an independent video game developer located in Buenos Aires, Argentina.
-The game is being authored by Agustín Cordes, who previously designed the game Scratches for the now-defunct developer Nucleosys.
-Taking place in a fictional insane asylum called the Hanwell Mental Institute, players will be able to fully explore the institute, which is partially based on elements of real asylums.
-The game will have "twisty storytelling" and "horrifying revelations", and an atmosphere-focused style of horror, much like Scratches.
+Asylum is a horror video game developed by Senscape, an independent video game developer located in Buenos Aires, Argentina.
+The game was authored by Agustín Cordes, who previously designed the game Scratches for the now-defunct developer Nucleosys.
+Taking place in a fictional insane asylum called the Hanwell Mental Institute, players are able to fully explore the institute, which is partially based on elements of real asylums.
+The game was described as having "twisty storytelling" and "horrifying revelations", and an atmosphere-focused style of horror, much like Scratches.

 The game was officially announced on July 9, 2010 after a previous viral marketing campaign that involved a series of online videos posted on YouTube alleged to be posted by an escaped inmate called Leonard Huntings.
 A fake website for the Hanwell Mental Institute was also created.
 The first official screenshots were posted on August 12, 2011.

 On January 29, 2013, Agustín Cordes opened a Kickstarter campaign to raise US$100,666, which would be used to accelerate the game's development.
 On February 28, 2013, it successfully raised US$119,426, thus securing additional fundings to port the game to iPad and Android.

+On October 31, 2024, It was announced that Asylum is currently scheduled for a March 6, 2025 release.
+The game was officially released on March 14, 2025.

+Reception

+Asylum received mixed reviews from critics upon release.
+The game received praise for its atmosphere and soundtrack while also being criticized for its dated gameplay and derivative writing.